Free Finite Group Actions on Rational Homology 3--Spheres

+If we take $H=H_1(M;\bZ)_{(\pi)}$, which we know to be cyclic by Lemma \ref{cyclic}, then the extension expresses $G$ as the quotient $Q_{\pi}/H$ where $H$ is a central, cyclic subgroup and every restricted group of the form $Q_{\pi}|C$ is non--split, where $C\cong \cy{p} $, and $p$ divides $\pi$.
 Let $u\in Q_{\pi}$ denote an element of order $p$; if the subgroup generated by $H$ and $u$ is not cyclic, then it must be split abelian, a contradiction.
 Therefore all elements of order $p$ in $Q_{\pi}$ lie in $H$, a cyclic subgroup, and so $Q_{\pi}$ has no rank two $p$--elementary abelian subgroups.
-We have already established this for the primes which do not divide $\pi$, whence we infer that $Q$ has periodic cohomology. \end{proof}
+We have already established this for the primes which do not divide $\pi$, whence we infer that $Q_{\pi}$ has periodic cohomology. \end{proof}

 \begin{proposition} The period of $Q_\pi$ is two or four. \end{proposition}